 Alice Walker touchingly explores the connection between herself and her father in this poem, as well as her own reflections on the process of ageing.
 Here, you’ll find an overview of the poem and analysis of its key ideas, to help you study it in more depth or understand it more profoundly.

-Includes a breakdown of the stanzas, an insight into the speaker + voice of the poem, and an exploration of the themes and deeper meanings.
-This is only a quick overview to help you get to grips with the poem; you can access a full in-depth breakdown of the poem below.
+This page includes a breakdown of the stanzas, an insight into the speaker + voice of the poem, and an exploration of the themes and deeper meanings.
+This is only a quick overview to help you get to grips with the poem; you can access a full in-depth breakdown of the poem via the link below.